 The past few years have certainly left many folks with the desire to rid their homes of negative energy.
-Smudging, or saging, has become a trendy wellness practice that folks use to cleanse their living spaces.
-But if you tend to poke around smudging social media circles, you've probably heard people ask, "is sage burning cultural appropriation?"
-If you're not Indigenous and therefore hesitating to strike a match to cleanse the bad vibes out of your apartment, here's what you need to know about burning sage.
+Smudging, also known as saging, has become a trendy wellness practice that folks use to cleanse their spaces — be it a bedroom, an entire home, or even a car.
+But if you tend to poke around smoke cleansing social media circles, you've probably heard people ask (and might be wondering yourself): Is burning sage and smudging cultural appropriation?

 What Is Smudging?

-Smudging is an important ceremonial purifying ritual in many North American Indigenous cultures.
-The practice has a long and rich history that extends way before white witchy practices brought it onto Instagram feeds near you.
-Before smudging was popularized, it was illegal — at least, for Indigenous folks.
 “It was illegal for Natives to practice their religion until 1978 in the U.S., and many were jailed and killed just for keeping our ways alive, including my great-great grandfather,” Ruth Hopkins, a Dakota/Lakota Sioux writer, tells Bustle.
-Smudging was part of those banned religious practices.
+Smudging sage was part of those banned religious practices.
 Today, Native people are still fighting to be able to perform these ceremonies in hospitals.
-Smudging, therefore, is not to be taken lightly.

 Is Burning White Sage Bad?